QmelZ/hackustry/README.md

 # Hackustry
-World's first cheat mod for mindustry.
+World's first "cheat"(no, not really a cheat mod anymore(yes, you can still cheat using this mod)) mod for mindustry.

 # Features
 - i will list the features when v4 is out i promise h